 New York, New York

-I spearheaded a $40M adaptive reuse project from concept design to construction completion, managing cross-disciplinary teams and material logistics to deliver on schedule.
-I learned how a building physically comes together and was fully engaged with the construction process, dealing with RFI’s, project site visits, submittals, and all engineering and systems coordination.
+Spearheaded a $40M adaptive reuse project from concept design to construction completion, managing cross-disciplinary teams and material logistics to deliver on schedule.
+Gained comprehensive experience in construction processes, including RFIs, site visits, submittals, and engineering coordination.

 Sandridge Energy, Oklahoma City, OK ↗